14 Top-Rated Tourist Attractions in Assisi

 Where to Stay in Assisi for Sightseeing

-We recommend these charming hotels in Assisi close to top attractions like the old town and St. Francis Basilica:
+We recommend these charming hotels in Assisi close to top attractions and places to see in the old town:

 - Nun Assisi Relais & Spa Museum: 5-star luxury, medieval stone monastery, stylish spa, white decor, indoor pool.